efrei-paris-sud/2020-lab-zero/README.md

 # Lab Zero: Introduction to the course

-, We will have a report.
+For each lab, We will have a report.
 Each group should upload his report about each lab to its repository. i.e., For lab 1 Please use `lab/1/` folder.

 Each report contains: